jonathanio/update-systemd-resolved/README.md

 on `run-tests` - it runs 100% bash and doesn't call out to any other program or language.

-TravisCI is enabled on this repository: Click the link at the top of this README to see the current state of the code and its tests.
+GitHub Actions are enabled on this repository: Click the link at the top of this README to see the current state of the code and its tests.

 ## Licence